 Cons

-Replacement bulbs
+Replacing bulbs

 The first, natural step is finding out which bulbs your car already has fitted.
 Please don't be one of the wombles who asks a shop assistant for a replacement bulb without knowing which one; I used to sell hiking footwear and the number of people coming in who didn’t know their own shoe size (predominantly men), was ridiculous.

 To check, your car’s user manual should tell you.
 Alternatively, you can check the actual bulb itself (some cars also have the bulb type on the headlight casing inside the engine bay), or you can go online.
-There are numerous car parts websites that allow you to plug in your car’s rego or details and the correct bulbs will be presented to you – Amazon does this too.
+There are numerous car parts websites that allow you to plug in your car’s registration or details and the correct bulbs will be presented to you – Amazon Garage does this too.

 Halogen bulbs are easy but sometimes fiddly to replace: